Quality multidisciplinary care

 All facilities are designed specifically for children, to make their stay more comfortable, with a play area, cozy seating corners, computers, games, videos, and other kid-friendly entertainment.

-Many patients are treated at the day hospital facility, which enables them to return home daily in the afternoon.
+Many patients are treated at the Day Hospital, which enables them to return home daily in the afternoon.
 This approach helps preserve the child’s natural surroundings, promoting emotional health.